-Back to the general context, a choice of a splitting of a surjection of tori $\bT \to \bT'$ (as in the above results), yields an identification of equivariant characteristic classes with respect to $\bT$ and $\bT'$, as we explain next. \bp Let the complex torus $\bT$ act on a quasi-projective variety $X$ with a subtorus $\bT''$ acting trivially.
-Let $\bT':=\bT/\bT''$ and choose a compatible splitting of these tori and of their corresponding character lattices
+We not get back to the general context, where a surjection of tori $\bT \to \bT'$ (as in the above results) yields an identification of equivariant characteristic classes with respect to $\bT$ and $\bT'$, as we explain next.
+Let the complex torus $\bT$ act on a complex algebraic variety $X$, with a subtorus $\bT''$ acting trivially and fitting into a short exact sequence of algebraic tori